To book Iona Bain please contact your JLA Agent.

 Away from the financial sector Iona analyses the wider influence of a new generation of workers and customers on business.
 A group that sees the merging of professional and personal lives, with new perspectives on shared ownership, and with different expectations of work and wages.
 As a freelancer herself (Iona has won the IPSE Freelancer of the Year award), she also looks at the future nature of work as both employers and workers face a world defined more by tasks, short-term projects and the so-called gig economy.

 The youngest governor of the Pensions Policy Institute and a founding member of the Next Gen Pensions Committee, Iona has established herself as a vital voice in a much ignored and misunderstood area.
-A regular on TV and radio commenting on money issues, Iona has appeared on ITV, Channel 4 News, BBC Breakfast, Sky News, Radio 5live, Radio 4’s Broadcasting House, and Radio 1’s Sunday Surgery.
+A regular on TV and radio commenting on money issues, Iona has appeared on ITV, Channel 4 News, BBC Breakfast, Sky News, Radio 5live, Radio 4’s Broadcasting House and Woman's Hour, and Radio 1’s Sunday Surgery.
 Named an “online cash queen” by The Sun’s Fabulous Magazine, in print and online her work has appeared in The Times and Sunday Times, the Mail on Sunday, Daily Telegraph and The Independent, and she is a regular personal finance writer for the Herald newspaper in her native Scotland.

 © Copyright 2019 JLA.
 All rights reserved.